MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/billing-for-thunderhead.md

 However, delivering this dynamic scaling with minimal allocation latency requires some overhead, which originates from 2 key sources:

-1. **Standing by servers** - Players do not want to wait for servers, and PlayFab targets a 3 second response time for fulfilling a server request.
+1. **Standing-by servers** - Players do not want to wait for servers, and PlayFab targets a 3 second response time for fulfilling a server request.
 PlayFab will maintain a set of standing-by servers to ensure that servers are immediately available.
 As this standing-by pool is consumed by new allocations, PlayFab initializes new standing-by sessions.
 The amount of standing-by sessions required is dependent on how fast new sessions are requested during peak utilization, and how quickly they can be created and initialized.

 2. **Virtual machine fragmentation** - If you configure multiple sessions to be hosted on a single virtual machine, sometimes there may be extra standing-by capacity due to fragmentation.
 In our example of 3 sessions per virtual machine, a virtual machine at times may have only 1 active session, and the remaining two “spaces” will be added to the standing-by pool.
 Until the active session is terminated, the virtual machine *must stay online* - even if the additional standing-by capacity is not needed.